theuntamed839/DataStore4J/BenchMark/readme.md

 BenchmarkRead.randomSearch  LEVELDB_NATIVE      10000000        500          500    ss       804.094           s/op
 ```

-RocksDB continues to lead in read performance, with DataStore4J close behind.
+RocksDB continues to lead in read performance, with DataStore4J coming at second place.

 #### Variable Size Data Read:
 JMH Benchmark results for reading 1 million and 5 million entries with variable size (up to 500 bytes key and up to 500 bytes value)